 Pocaterra Ridge is one of the more popular hikes in Kananaskis.
 It’s a beautiful hike that doesn’t have crazy elevation gain or length and is very attainable as far as hikes in the Canadian Rockies go.
-It’s also well known as being a great larch hike in the fall.
+It’s also well known for being a great larch hike in the fall.

-Pocaterra Ridge Key Facts
+Pocaterra Ridge Key Stats

-- Time: 4 to 7 hours
+4 – 7 hours

 Pocaterra Ridge Route Description

 Pocaterra Ridge is typically done as a point-to-point hike, so if you have two cars I would definitely try to do it this way.
-If you only have one car you can still do it as an out and back hike, called South Pocaterra Ridge, and get amazing views, especially during larch season.
+If you only have one car you can still do it as an out and back hike called South Pocaterra Ridge, and get amazing views, especially during larch season.

 To start follow the signs for Ptarmigan Cirque from the car park.
 You’ll soon notice the trail goes to the left for Pocaterra Ridge.
 You’ll see a sign that says to stay on the trail, which is confusing as the trail you need to take on the left is far less maintained than the one on the right towards Ptarmigan Cirque.